 We’ve had another rewarding year for Millennium Point Charitable Trust’s STEM Grants Programme.
 Each year we grant organisations and educators in the local region funds for STEM (science, technology, engineering, and maths) projects and better teaching materials.
-We had over 70 applications this year with lots of creative and innovative STEM projects put forward to receive funding.
+We received 100 applications this year with lots of creative and innovative STEM projects put forward to receive funding.

 Meet the recipients